KHARIKA17/about-me/README.md

 * Hosted page

 ## This repo
-Will guide you and discuss the tools and languages required to publish repo with Github pages
+Will guide you and discuss the tools and languages required to publish repo with Github pages.

+## Recommended Tools:
+1.You need to register to Github first
+2.Install chocolate.